 Amalgami the Hero was known as the Lightning Knight.
 He joined the other heroes of the Dragon War in casting down their draconic oppressors.
 He was a son of Zeus and his father gifted him with power over lightning and storms.
-Amalgami made friendships easily and if it weren’t for him the heroes of the Dragon War may never have worked together to accomplish their great deeds.
+Amalgami made friendships easily and if it weren’t for him the Heroes of the Dragon War may never have worked together to accomplish their great deeds.
 At the conclusion of the war he slumbered along with the other heroes to return when the world needed him again.

 Zeus found himself attracted to Brina, a priestess of his wife, Hera.
 Zeus will be Zeus, so he had his way with Brina and then left her to the anger of his wife.
 Infuriated that one of her own clergy would betray her (regardless of Brina’s own wishes in the encounter), Hera decreed a similar punishment that was given to Leto, the mother of Apollo and Artemis.
 Brina would never deliver her child on dry land.

 Nine months later, Brina entered labor but found herself unable to give birth.
-She wandered from place to place, but no dared risk Hera’s wrath by offering Brina aid.
+She wandered from place to place, but none dared risk Hera’s wrath by offering Brina aid.
 She began crossing the Jenarild River, hoping to reach a village on the other side, but she collapsed from pain while fording the waters.
 The river god took pity on Brina in her sorry state.
 He lifted her up and held her within the river, easing the aches and pains that wracked her body.
 As Jenarild lifted her up, Brina was no longer “on dry land.”
 Her son came shooting out of her!
 Enraptured with Brina’s beauty, Jenarild married her.
 They raised the child together and named him Amalgami.

 As the boy grew he voiced a wish to follow in the footsteps of his elder half-brother, Heracles.
 He wanted to be strong and a hero to all the people of Cimmeria just like Heracles had been a hero to all the people of Greece.
 Everyday Amalgami trained with spear and shield and sword, preparing himself for his future adventures.
 His mother and adoptive father supported him and rendered whatever aid they could.